The 5 secrets of Effective Communication

 The e.a.r. model

 In a previous blog post: Enhancing Marital Communication: The Power of One I discussed some of the reasons why communication and conflict resolution with significant others can be so challenging.
-I also introduced you to the E.A.R. framework of effective communication which describes the 3 key elements that must be present in communication for it to be effective .
+I also introduced you to Dr. David Burns’ E.A.R. framework of effective communication in which Dr. Burns describes the 3 key elements that must be present in communication for it to be effective .
 This is a brief summary of the model.

 "E" stands for "empathy", which is all about trying to understand the other person's point of view AND feelings.